jhk2020/gitbook-integration-api/quick-start.md

 Before calling private APIs, you should create an authenticated session.
 It’s cookie-based, so library needs to save cookies and pass them back with continuous calls, in most programming languages it will be done automatically, so nothing complicated.

 {% method %}

+This example will perform POST to login endpoint, call it once when you start a new session.
 {% sample lang="postman" %}
 ![](/assets/login.png)